How can you use HED?

 Critical principle: Data that isn’t recorded is lost forever!

-Event logging best practices:
+Event logging best practices

 • Mark ALL events visible to participants (stimuli, cues, instructions, feedback)